According to ABS data, there are some 2.3 million small businesses in Australia which accounts for 97% of all businesses.

 Working with BankiFi, banks can seize the opportunity for competitive advantage and improved profitability – and Australia’s small businesses can access value-added services – all within the trusted and secure banking channel.

-If you are a bank interested to know more, please reach out using the contact form on the BankiFi website.
+If you are a bank interested to know more, reach out using the contact form on the BankiFi website.

 Lloyd Parata brings more than 25-years experience selling enterprise software solutions into the Financial Services sector.
 Lloyd’s focus is helping clients with their digital transformation journey to improve operational efficiency, drive revenue growth and improve the customer experience.